paulsilcock/gke-terraform/README.md

 ## What next?

 Infrastructure-as-Code brings many benefits, such as reproducibility, audit history, consistent environments,  lack of manual intervention etc. But for now this repository doesn't _test_ our infrastructure code, which in a real production setting would be quite scary 😆.
 In the short term:
-* Migrate this fork to a dedicated repository
-  * This will allow creation of Github Issues, as well as preventing accidental pull requests targeting the original repository!
 * Ensure _all_ infrastructure is reproducible
   * Currently the artifact registry and static load balancing IP are manually created
 * Come up with an appropriate testing strategy